 There will be four 75 hour modules (i.e. 300 hours).
 Each module will run over 15 weeks and will involve one half-day (4 hours) per week and occasional Saturday sessions.
-Each candidate will be expected to attach themselves to a sporting entity of their choice and as part of their dissertation to present a log of their involvement (in an appendix) with relevant case studies and statistical analysis in the body of the work to support their dissertation topic.
+Each candidate will be expected to attach themselves to a sporting entity of their choice, to present a log of their involvement with relevant case studies, and to complete a minor dissertation.